US STOCKS-Wall Street remains mixed after Fed announcement

 By Noel Randewich and Karen Pierog

-Dec 16 (Reuters) - Wall Street was mixed on Wednesday, with the Nasdaq hitting a record high as investors awaited a potential fiscal economic stimulus package after the Federal Reserve repeated a pledge to keep its benchmark interest rate near zero.
+Dec 16 (Reuters) - Wall Street remained mixed on Wednesday, with the Nasdaq hitting a record high as investors awaited a potential fiscal economic stimulus package and after the Federal Reserve repeated a pledge to keep its benchmark interest rate near zero.

-The S&P 500 turned slightly negative after the Fed promised to keep funneling cash into financial markets to fight the recession, even as policymakers' outlook for next year improved following initial rollout of a coronavirus vaccine.
+The S&P 500 trimmed gains after the Fed promised to keep funneling cash into financial markets to fight the recession, even as policymakers' outlook for next year improved following initial rollout of a coronavirus vaccine.

+"I don't think there's anything in there that changes their accommodative stance. ...
+The market's reaction is relatively subdued," said Randy Frederick, vice president of trading and derivatives for Charles Schwab.

+Frederick said investors are more focused on fiscal stimulus than the Fed statement following its two-day meeting.

 Investor sentiment has oscillated in recent sessions between optimism about the early distribution of a COVID-19 vaccine and worries about record infection rates in the United States.
 Despite the pandemic, the S&P 500 has climbed over 14% in 2020.